The MagicForce 68 Keys Mini Mechanical Keyboard review: a budget gaming companion

 The M68’s overall appearance is pleasing.
 Small issues, such as the logo, are overshadowed by its solid build quality.
 The font, glare, and connector mount comprise the only real weaknesses I see in the keyboard.
 That’s remarkable at this price point.

 Its case is aggressively styled and minimalist.
 Machined metal trim gives it an air of class that doesn’t seem chintzy or over the top.
 While this keyboard is probably best for gamers, a different set of keycaps could make it viable in a formal work environment.
 The stock font is quite aggressive, which I’m not fond of.
 There’s a good chance your boss could share my opinion.

 Overall, I think this is an excellent keyboard at a great price point.
-If you’re interested, please consider purchasing it using this affiliate link to support our website.
+If you’re interested, you can find the keyboard on Amazon.